 Honors Capstone Project Preparation course (HNRS 390)

 The purpose of this (optional) 1-credit Fall, Winter or Spring Quarter course is to aid Honors Program students in the steps required to design and execute the project that is the final step in completing their Honors coursework.
 This course will promote an Honors community of scholars.
-By the end of the term, students will have thoroughly gone through the preparatory process described below.
+By the end of the term, students will have thoroughly gone through the preparatory process.

 Graduating seniors should use DegreeWorks to determine if Honors Program requirements have been fulfilled.
 All exceptions must be approved by an official Honors advisor and recorded in Degreeworks.